neil323423/waves/README.md

 ## Version:
-Waves is currently in beta, so you may encounter occasional bugs.
-New features and improvements are on the way—stay tuned!
+Waves is still in its early stages, so you might encounter a few occasional bugs.
+I am actively working on new features and improvements—stay tuned!

 ## Supported Sites: